tj78/piheat/README.md

 For a full background to the project, with reference materials, please read [background.md](./docs/background.md)

 # Updates
-- Changed whole program from structure to Object Oriented.
+- Changed whole program from structured to Object Oriented.
 - Fixed 'bugs' [#4](../../issues/4) & [#5](../../issues/5).
 - Implemented 'enhancements' [#3](../../issues/3) & [#6](../../issues/6).
 - Status has been stored in a MySQL database.